 Caitlyn has worked with community development initiatives in Ecuador, Ghana, and Guatemala.
 Aligning with her professional background, Caitlyn’s current role at Perpetuity is focused on a project called “Education For Justice” with the United Nations Office on Drug and Crime.

 Hannah joined Perpetuity Research in 2018 as our Business Assistant.
 She completed her Degree in Human Geography at Newcastle University and is now expanding her skills with Perpetuity in Business and Events.
-This year she attended the UK event in March and is helping set up all eight OSPAs events internationally.
-She is working on expanding the OSPAs to even more countries worldwide.
+This year she attended the UK OSPAs event in March and is helping set up all eight OSPAs internationally.
+She is working on expanding the awards scheme to even more countries worldwide.

 Sarah Webb has been a social research and evaluation consultant since 1995.
 Sarah has completed a number of significant projects, for Government departments, local authorities, and national umbrella organisations mainly involving the criminal justice service, substance misuse and mental health.
 Sarah has been involved in a number of national evaluations including the Challenge and Support Programme (DCSF), the Youth Inclusion Programme (YJB) and the DNA Database Expansion Programme (Home Office).
 She was also a member of the senior management team for the MOJ/ YJB flagship project, the Juvenile Cohort Study.